Table of Contents In this article

 You can report your monthly bills and positive banking activity to your credit file with free tools like Experian Boost and UltraFICO.
 You can even report your rent payments through third-party sites like Rental Kharma, RentTrack and PayYourRent.
 Keep in mind, however, programs like Experian Boost and UltraFICO only impact your Experian credit report.

-“If you’re working to build your credit history, have your rent, cell phone payment, natural gas bill, electric bill and water bill reported because they can all help increase your score,” said Griffin.
+“If you’re working to build your credit history, have your rent, cell phone payment, natural gas bill, electric bill and water bill reported, because they can all help increase your score,” said Griffin.
 “Even today, things like your Netflix bill can help you build your credit history.
 So take advantage of those [tools] available to you.”

 5. Monitor your credit report

-Check your credit reports with the three credit bureaus regularly to ensure your information is correct, and there are no errors.
+Check your credit reports with the three credit bureaus regularly to ensure your information is correct and that there are no errors.
 Errors can impact your credit and severely damage your credit score, so it’s important to watch out for accounts you don’t recognize, incorrect account statuses, derogatory marks, unknown addresses and incorrect balances or credit limits.

 “If an error is found, it is best to notify the financial institution of the issue for two reasons,” said Max Axler, chief credit officer at Synchrony.
 “The first is that it might be a systemic issue and without this feedback from consumers, the financial institution may not identify the issue.
 The second is that financial institutions have robust processes to take consumer feedback, diligence the issue and modify the reporting to the bureaus.”

-• Higher credit limits: You generally have more purchasing power with an 800 credit score, meaning lenders are more willing to lend you higher credit limits.
+• Higher credit limits: You generally have more purchasing power with an 800 credit score, meaning lenders are more willing to give you higher credit limits.
 With a high credit limit, it’s easier to maintain a lower credit utilization ratio.

 • Lower insurance premiums: Eight states restrict the use of credit scores when determining insurance rates, including California, Hawaii, Maryland, Massachusetts, Michigan, Oregon, Utah and Washington.
 However, most states allow insurance companies to use your credit score to determine insurance rates.
 And an 800 credit score will likely qualify you for a lower premium on your insurance policy.